-For more information, including computer requirements, answers to frequently asked questions, and a self-assessment to help determine if online learning is a good fit, visit tacomacc.edu/areasofstudy/ learningoptions/elearning.
+For more information, including computer requirements and answers to frequently asked questions, visit tacomacc.edu/areasofstudy/learningoptions/elearning.

 Computer-Mediated Learning

 Many developmental math courses are offered in a computer-mediated format (designated with "CM" in the section number of the class).
 Students meet regularly with instructors in hands-on computer classrooms.